 5. Blade Runner (1982)

 Based on another Philip K. Dick work, the 1968 novel ‘Do Androids Dream of Electric Sheep?’, Ridley Scott’s ‘Blade Runner’ takes place in the dystopian Los Angeles of 2019.
-Rick Deckard (Harrison Ford) is a former police officer and blade runner, whose job is to track and eliminate replicants, artificial beings who can’t be told apart from humans.
+Rick Deckard (Harrison Ford) is a former police officer and blade runner whose job is to track and eliminate replicants, artificial beings who can’t be told apart from humans.
 The only way to recognize them is through the Voight-Kampff test, which measures emotional reactions to certain questions.
-After a group of replicants rebel and escape to earth from space colonies, Deckard is forced to go in search of them.
+After a group of replicants rebel and escape to Earth from space colonies, Deckard is forced to search for them.

 4. Surrogates (2009)

-Jonathan Mostow’s ‘Surrogates’ explores a society where people have android versions of themselves to live in and interact with the outside world, while their real selves can remain in the comforts of their homes.
+Jonathan Mostow’s ‘Surrogates’ explores a society where people have android versions of themselves to live in and interact with the outside world.
+At the same time, their real selves can remain in the comforts of their homes.
 These surrogates are created in the image of what they consider to be the ideal versions of themselves.
 The film was inspired by Robert Venditti and Brett Weldele’s series of graphic novels, ‘The Surrogates’, and centers around FBI agent Tom Greer (Bruce Willis), who is investigating the recent killings of several surrogates.

 3. District 9 (2009)

 Neill Blomkamp is a master of using a science-fiction setting to address real-world problems.
 In ‘District 9’, he deals with racism and social segregation, issues that have plagued South Africa for generations.
-The film starts in 1982 when a spaceship filled with emaciated aliens come to South Africa.
-In the present day, the aliens, known by the derogatory term “Prawns”, are confined to the slum-like zone District 9.
+The film starts in 1982 when a spaceship filled with emaciated aliens comes to South Africa.
+Presently, the aliens, known by the derogatory term “Prawns”, are confined to the slum-like zone of District 9.
 The humans believe that the aliens are dirty freeloaders who should not be allowed to live this close to them.
-Wikus van de Merwe (Sharlto Copley) works for a company that has been put in charge of relocating the aliens outside the city.
+Wikus van de Merwe (Sharlto Copley) works for a company that has relocated the aliens outside the city.
 After he is accidentally sprayed with alien fuel, he starts transforming into a Prawn.

 2. Minority Report (2002)